syncfusion-content/blazor-docs/blazor/diagram-classic/howTo/blazor-web-assembly-diagram.md

 **Note**: ASP.NET Core 3.1 is available in Visual Studio 2019 version.

-## Importing Syncfusion Blazor component in the application
+## Importing Syncfusion&reg; Blazor component in the application

 1. Now, install **Syncfusion.Blazor** NuGet package to the newly created application by using the `NuGet Package Manager`.
 Right-click the project and select Manage NuGet Packages.